How Industrial Proteolytic Enzymes Impact Digestive Health: Understanding TRPV1 TRPA1 Activation

 The Safety Concern

 Understanding industrial proteolytic enzymes' safety is vital.
 Regulatory agencies such as the FDA strictly monitor their use in food products, focusing on dosage and processing methods.
 For instance, the FDA established maximum allowable levels for certain enzymes to minimize health risks.
 Nevertheless, consumers should remain cautious as the long-term effects of consuming such processed foods are not fully understood.
+Additionally, there have not been extensive studies on chronic daily exposure over long periods.
+What may be acceptable in one food product could be excessive when eating multiple foods produced with these chemical enzymes.

 Balancing Efficiency and Safety